 D10 Does an open admission policy, if reported, apply to transfer students?

-N/A N/A D11 Describe additional requirements for transfer admission, if approximately oplicable: Transfer Credit Policies 1 D12 Report the lowest grade earned for any course that may be transferred for credit: D D13 Number Unit Type • D13 Maximum number of credits or courses that may be transferred from a two-year institution: 70 Semester Hours D14 Number Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: 70 Semester Hours 1 • D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: N/A D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 42.00 D17 Describe other transfer credit policies: At least 25% of total hadvanced. nours must be at SHSU; 24 hour s must be
+D11 Describe additional requirements for transfer admission, if a oplicable:

+Transfer Credit Policies

+D12 Report the lowest grade earned for any course that may be transferred for credit: D

+.

+D13 Number Unit Type

+D13 Maximum number of credits or courses that may be transferred from a two-year institution: 70

+•

+D14 Number Unit Type

+D14 Maximum number of credits or courses that may be transferred from a four-year institution:

+, •

+D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree:

+D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30

+•

+D17 Describe other transfer credit policies: